Military Reaction Force: Whiterock Road shooting

 On 15 April 1972, brothers Gerry and John Conway—both Catholic civilians—were walking along Whiterock Road to catch a bus.
 As they passed St Thomas's School, a car stopped, and three men leapt out and began shooting at them with pistols.
 The brothers ran, but both were shot and wounded.
 Witnesses said one of the gunmen returned to the car and spoke into a handset radio.
 Shortly afterward two armoured personnel carriers arrived, and there was a conversation between the uniformed and the plainclothes soldiers.
 The three vehicles then left, and the brothers were taken by ambulance to the Royal Victoria Hospital.
-The British Army told journalists that a patrol had encountered two wanted men, that one had fired at the patrol, and that the patrol returned fire.
+The British Army told journalists that an army patrol had encountered two wanted men, that one had fired at the patrol, and that the patrol returned fire.
 In a 1978 interview, a former MRF member claimed he had been one of the gunmen.
 He confirmed that the brothers were unarmed but claimed his patrol had mistaken the brothers for two IRA men whom the MRF were ordered to "shoot on sight".